jungerm2/modularyze/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 3.5, 3.6, 3.7 and 3.8, and for PyPy.
-Check https://travis-ci.com/jungerm2/modularyze/pull_requests
-   and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for Python 3.6+.
+Check https://travis-ci.com/jungerm2/modularyze/pull_requests and make sure that the tests pass for all supported Python versions.